mauliksoneji/haversine/README.md

 For development environment,

 ESLint is configured.
 All the required ESLint node modules are listed in package.json.
-You need to **npm install or yarn** to get ESLint configurations setup.
+You need to **npm install** to get ESLint configurations setup.

 #### Installation Steps:
 1. Install [node.js](https://nodejs.org/en/download/)